Why Should You Use Explainer Videos?

 - BWD: Johannesburg based digital marketing agency.
 Clients: NEDBANK, T Systems, BOSUN

 - Blink Tower: Animated explainer videos.
 Clients: National Academy of Engineering, Mozilla, Vodacom

 - Brandlovevideos: Animated explainer videos to help sell your site.
 Clients: moviebuddy, VirtualDoctor, inFeedo

-- Brandepix: Make kick ass videos that focus on the bottom line.
+- Brandepix: Explainer video company which offers to make kick ass videos that focus on the bottom line.
 Clients: HP, Infosys, ORACLE, Makemytrip.com

-- Breadnbeyond: Offers Free guide on animated explainer videos.
+- Breadnbeyond: Explainer video company which offers Free guide on animated explainer videos.
 Clients: AskForTask, Pinterest, BetterBoo, Wealth Dragons

 - Broadcast2world: Hand crafted videos for your business.
 Clients: ebay, Nokia, Johnson & Johnson, RICOH